tienpham/tienpham.github.io/src/data/blog/building-agentic-agent-part-3.md

 **Next up**: [Part 4 - The Stepper Pattern: ReAct vs Function Calling](/posts/building-agentic-agent-part-4)

-*This series is based on the Ragify agentic architecture, designed for production multi-tenant SaaS applications.*
+*This series is based on the Reflexify agentic architecture, designed for production multi-tenant SaaS applications.*